OfflineTV: History

+In 2023, OfflineTV officially announced the departure of co-founder Pokimane through a "graduation," although she continues to remain part of their circle, OfflineTV and Friends, and has been present in some later videos.

 Current members

 Scarra

 William Li (born November 25, 1989), better known by his alias Scarra, is an American Twitch streamer and former pro League of Legends player.
 He is most well known for being the mid laner for Team Dignitas.
 Scarra is a co-founder of OfflineTV, along with his then-manager Chris Chan.